 What are the characteristics of complex adaptive systems according to Plowman?

-- They are made up of many agents who act and interact with each other in unpredictable ways.
+- Made up of many agents who act and interact with each other in unpredictable ways.

-- They adjust their behaviour to their environment in unpredictable ways.
+- Adjust their behaviour to their environment in unpredictable ways.

 What are the effects of the leadership?